The Best Bone Idle UK Breaks The Daily Mail

 Situated in deepest Carmarthenshire, and surrounded by 350 acres of woodland and meadows, the Dog House gives its residents frequent health checks and ample opportunity to exercise o any excess pounds.
 There are plenty of lakes and streams to swim in, and all guests are towel- dried after taking a dip.

-Although owners Mark and Gillian Thompson say they aim to treat their residents like dogs rather than ‘baby children’, the sleeping quarters have piped classical music and are individually heated according to the needs of each breed, and the dogs quench their thirst on fresh spring water.
-Dog-trainer Mark also oers two- to eight-week residential training courses for puppies, anti-social pets and gun dogs.
+Although owners Mark Thompson and Gillian Quek say they aim to treat their residents like dogs rather than ‘baby children’, the sleeping quarters have piped classical music and are individually heated according to the needs of each breed, and the dogs quench their thirst on fresh spring water.
+Dog-trainer Mark also offers two – eight-week residential training courses for puppies, anti-social pets and gun dogs.

 Guests are sent home glowing with health, freshly groomed, and with a detailed report card.